-In this article, we are going to discuss some of the primary and generic positive and negative test cases for the ATM Machine.
-If you want to know more of our previously discussed test cases or test scenarios.
+Test Cases For ATM Machines: In this article, we will discuss some primary and generic positive and negative test cases for atm test cases.
+If you want to know more about our previously discussed test cases or scenarios.
 Here are those:

-When you are starting testing the ATM Machine, you have to test all possible scenarios.
-Because if you have missed some of the test scenarios, then the organization has to face a considerable loss.
-So when you start testing ATM Machine a few things you have to keep in mind:
+When you start testing the ATM Machine, you must test all possible scenarios.
+Because if you have missed some of the test scenarios for ATM, the organization has to face a considerable loss.
+So when you start testing ATMs, a few things you have to keep in mind:

-If you want to achieve all the above points for ATM Machine, then you have to test each separate component, after that integration testing after assembling all the elements and finally need to perform performance testing.
+Suppose you want to achieve all the above points for ATMs.
+In that case, you have to test each separate component, after that integrate testing after assembling all the elements, and finally, need to perform performance testing.

 ATM Machine Images

-When the interviewer asked, to write the test scenario for the ATM Machine.
-That time the interviewer is looking at your approach towards the topic without details requirements on how you can write the test case?
-Because no one can write the test case without any test case document.
-So it’s the first action item before starting any test case is ask for the requirement specification document.
+When the interviewer asked to write the test scenarios for the ATMs, that time, the interviewer was looking at your approach to the topic without details on how to write the test case.
+Because no one can write the test case without any test case document, the first action is to ask for the requirement specification document before starting any test case.

-Depending on the design of the ATM terminal, following positive and negative test cases can be formed.
-If you’re familiar with the bank’s terminal, you may notice that there are always more test cases that you can check for and verify if the software functions as expected.
+Depending on the design of the ATM terminal, the following positive and negative test cases for the ATMs can be formed.
+If you’re familiar with the bank’s terminal, you may notice that there are always more test cases you can check for and verify if the software functions as expected.

-Note: ATM Test cases may vary from one bank to another due to the way these terminals are designed.
-Also, each bank has it’s own way to handle the sequence in which cash is being taken out.
+Note: ATM Test cases may vary from bank to bank due to how these terminals are designed.
+Also, each bank has its way of handling the sequence in which cash is being taken out.
 For example:

 - Some banks require additional PIN entry before the money is taken out for an extra layer of security.
-Some banks don’t allow free withdrawal from other banks ATM etc.
+Some banks don’t allow free withdrawals from other banks’ ATMs etc.

-- However, the functionality for some of the ATM Machines can be visualized in general.
-In this post, I’m assuming a lot of functionality of ATM, which you may or may not notice for your bank.
+- However, the functionality of some of the ATM Machines can be visualized in general.
+In this post, I’m assuming a lot of functionality of ATMs, which you may or may not notice for your bank.

 ATM Machine UI Testing

-- Check in the screen all labels button, links & images are appearing correctly.
+- Check on the screen all labels, buttons, links & images appear correctly.

-- Check whatever written on the screen are visible.
+- Check whatever is written on the screen is visible.

 - Check the application UIO is responsive.

-- Check the ATM Machine is a full touch screen, or it also supports Keyboard and Touch screen both the functionality.
+- Check whether the ATM Machine is a full touch screen or supports Keyboard and Touch screen functionality.

 - Check the ATM card is as per the specification document.

-- After entering the Debit/Credit card in the card, reader users should be able to select language and operation like withdrawal, language change, mini statement, and other options.
+- After entering the Debit/Credit card in the card, reader users should be able to select language and operations like withdrawal, language change, mini statement, and other options.

-- When an ATM card is entered in the card reader, it should verify the card.
+- When an ATM card is entered into the card reader, it should verify the card.

 - Check during any transaction the ATM Machine accepts card and Pin details.

-- Check after successfully enter the pin and complete the process, the user should be able to take out the money.
+- After successfully entering the pin and completing the process, the user should be able to take out the money.

 - After taking out the money, the money receipt should also print.